vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Backup and Restore/Get-VCFRestoreTask.md

 ```
 Get-VCFRestoreTask -id a5788c2d-3126-4c8f-bedf-c6b812c4a753
 ```
-This example retrieves the backup configuration
+This example shows how to retrieve the status of the restore task by id

 ### Parameters